 Below are some examples of the situations that can make people vulnerable.

 Vulnerability can also be caused by confusing and complex offers or unclear information provided by businesses.
-People could be vulnerable if they haven’t accessed a market for some time, or ever before.
+People could be vulnerable if they haven’t used a service for some time, or ever before.

 Vulnerability can be caused by the way people are expected to contact or communicate with a business.
 Sometimes lack of experience using technology can make people vulnerable.